shreshthtuli/llms-from-scratch/README.md

 ## 📄 License
 This project is open-sourced under the [Apache 2.0 License](LICENSE).
 Feel free to use the materials for your own learning, workshops, or derivative courses—just keep attribution intact.

----

-Ready to build?
-Clone the repo, launch a notebook, and start crafting your own LLMs from the ground up. 🚀
+> The best way to learn LLMs is to build one. 🚀